thumma23/WW2EncyclopediaApp/README.md

 ### Map View
 ![alt text](/map.png)

 In the Map View page, users can scroll around a map and click on certain "pin points", which map to specific major events during WW2.
-Major events are certain events that changed the direction of the war, thus bearing a more significant standing then other events on the app.
+Major events are certain events that changed the direction of the war, thus bearing a more significant standing than other events on the app.
 When a user clicks on a pin, the app will redirect them to a Content View of that specific event.

 ### Search
 ![alt text](/search.png)